mdozmorov/ChIP-seq_notes/README.md

 - `RSEG` - ChIP-seq analysis for identifying genomic regions and their boundaries marked by diffusive histone modification markers, such as H3K36me3 and H3K27me3, http://smithlabresearch.org/software/rseg/

+## Data

+- ChIP-Atlas is an integrative and comprehensive database for visualizing and making use of public ChIP-seq data.
+ChIP-Atlas covers almost all public ChIP-seq data submitted to the SRA (Sequence Read Archives) in NCBI, DDBJ, or ENA, and is based on over 78,000 experiments.
+Besides "Peak browser" tool, includes "Target Genes", "Colocalization", "Enrichment Analysis" tools. http://chip-atlas.org/, code on GetHub, https://github.com/inutano/chip-atlas